eslint/eslint/docs/src/rules/no-new.md

 rule_type: suggestion
 ---

-Disallows `new` operators outside of assignments or comparisons.

 The goal of using `new` with a constructor is typically to create an object of a particular type and store that object in a variable, such as: